 Credit: Ivan Ṡprajc

-3. Upano Valley, Ecuador: The Hidden Amazonian Cities
+3. Upano Valley, Ecuador: Cities of the Ancient Amazon

 Could these be the remnants of the long-rumored “lost cities” of the Amazon?
 Excavations here could revolutionize our understanding of pre-Columbian South America.